Business and Economics

-This summer, Darian Harnish is participating in a Junior Fellowship Program for Survey Methodology through the University of Maryland.
+Summer 2012, Darian Harnish participated in a Junior Fellowship Program for Survey Methodology through the University of Maryland.
 The program provides an opportunity to work in one of the 13 federal statistics agencies, supplemented with field visits to other agencies and weekly seminars on survey methodology.
 Located in Washington D.C., the program allows for exploration of the nation’s capital as well as an opportunity to engage with students from different universities.
-Darian’s intern placement is at the Bureau of Economic Analysis (BEA), a division of the Department of Commerce.
-Specifically, he works in the National Income and Wealth Division which is primarily responsible for publishing Gross Domestic Product (GDP) estimates.
+Darian’s intern placement was at the Bureau of Economic Analysis (BEA), a division of the Department of Commerce.
+Specifically, he worked in the National Income and Wealth Division which is primarily responsible for publishing Gross Domestic Product (GDP) estimates.
 Darian says, “Working at the BEA allows me new insights into the value of GDP as a statistic and a more comprehensive understanding of national accounting.
 Our field visits to agencies, such as the Census Bureau and Bureau of Justice Statistics, provide opportunity to hear how the data collected through national surveys are used to improve services, i.e. determining how many police or fire officers are necessary for a given region.
 Recently, the other fellows and I sat down with chief statistician, Katherine Wallman at the Office of Management and Budget for an overview of the federal statistical agencies.
 In addition to field visits, leading researchers in survey methodology host weekly seminars on a variety of subjects applicable to our daily internships.
 Overall, the fellowship provides a great way to engage survey methodology in an exciting program and social environment.”

 Carmen Witmer receives VSCPA scholarship

 Carmen Witmer, an accounting major, has received a scholarship from the Virginia Society of Certified Public Accountants Educational Foundation.